 The Company has authorized to issue up to 100,000,000 shares of common stock with a par value of \$0.001.
-As of September 30, 2018, we had 17,531,502 shares of common stock issued and outstanding, held by 122 shareholders of record.
-The number of shareholders, including beneficial owners holding shares through nominee names, is approximately 2,300.
-Each share of common stock entitles its holder to one vote on each matter submitted to the shareholders for a vote, and no cumulative voting for directors is permitted.
-Shareholders do not have any preemptive rights to acquire additional securities issued by us.
-As of September 30, 2018, there were options outstanding for the purchase of 2,182,668 common shares, warrants for the purchase of 15,473,398 common shares and 4,914,071 shares of our common stock issuable upon the conversion of Series A, Series C and Series D Convertible Preferred Stock.
-We have Convertible Note Payable of \$2,255,066 (9,020,264 common shares at the current price of \$0.25 per share).
+As of September 30, 2019, the Company had 18,366,178 shares of common stock issued and outstanding, held by 116 stockholders of record.
+The number of stockholders, including beneficial owners holding shares through nominee names, is approximately 2,300.
+Each share of common stock entitles its holder to one vote on each matter submitted to the stockholders for a vote, and no cumulative voting for directors is permitted.
+Stockholders do not have any preemptive rights to acquire additional securities issued by us.
+As of September 30, 2019, there were options outstanding for the purchase of 4,532,668 common shares (including unearned stock option grants totaling 2,410,000 and excluding certain stock option grants for a cancelled kickstarter program), warrants for the purchase of 17,747,090 common shares, and 8,108,356 shares of the Company's common stock issuable upon the conversion of Series C and Series D Convertible Preferred Stock.
+In addition, the Company currently has 13,262,779 common shares (9,020,264 common shares at the current price of \$0.25 per share and 4,242,490 common shares at the current price of \$1.00 per share) and are issuable upon conversion of convertible debentures of \$6,497,581.
 All of which could potentially dilute future earnings per share.